Astienth/BendyInkMachine_bHaptics/README.md

 # IF YOU WANT TO PLAY IN VR:

-1. Download the excellent TeamBeef VR mod here : [https://github.com/baggyg/BendyVR/releases](https://github.com/baggyg/BendyVR/releases)
-2. Install it following the instructions on the github page and **run the game once**.
+1. **If you already installed the VR mod from TeamBeef, uninstall it**, this zip contains the full vr mod and bhaptics mod.
-3. Download the latest release of the bhaptics mod here : [Mod zip file](https://github.com/Astienth/BendyInkMachine_bHaptics/releases/download/1.0/BendyInkMachine_bHaptics.zip)
+2. Download the zip file [BendyInkMachine_bHaptics_withVR.zip](https://github.com/Astienth/BendyInkMachine_bHaptics/releases/download/1.0/BendyInkMachine_bHaptics_withVR.zip)
-4. Extract it into the game folder under **\Bepinex\plugins**.
+3. Extract it into the game folder, the folder that contains Bendy and the Ink Machine.exe
-5. Turn your bhaptics devices on and run the game.
+4. Turn your bhaptics devices on and run the game.

 # IF YOU WANT TO PLAY FLAT (Original game):